 The NWA50BE PRO and NWA50BE are ideal for small businesses and SOHO users seeking a cost-effective, high-performance upgrade.
 Ideal for home offices, compact workspaces, and residential use.”

-After digging a bit deeper, though, I realized that the only meaning difference is in the firmware.
-These APs are targeted at different user demographics, with the NWA90BE series having a bit more in terms of authentication methods that meet enterprise-class requirements, whereas the NWA50BE series is slightly less sophisticated.
+As it turns out, the only meaningful difference is in the firmware.
+These APs are targeted at different user demographics, with the NWA90BE series offering more authentication methods to meet enterprise-class requirements, whereas the NWA50BE series is slightly less sophisticated and suitable for a more standard Wi-Fi setup.

 Pricing and availability